 PaxeraAI provides real-time CDS (clinical decision support) with augmented reading aids, localization visualization of identified lesions via region outlines or heat maps, as well as abnormality scores.
 Acute abnormalities are detected and marked as they enter the work list, allowing radiologists to focus on prioritizing life-threatening cases.

-Mammo AI detects lesion locations, malignant and benign classifications (architectural distortion, calcification, mass), density, and BI-RAD categories.
+Mammo AI detects lesion locations, malignant and benign classifications (architectural distortions, calcifications, masses), density, and BI-RAD categories.
+Trained with 13,360 high quality annotated images.

 Training & Validation